 Sound decision making requires activating the right mindset.
 There are four key mindsets: Seeker, Failure Resilient, Shame Resilient, and Growth (see Dweck above).
 And we want to activate all these mindsets when we are facing or in the midst of uncertain situations.

 When we activate the right mindset, we remove the biases and blinders that typically obscure or trip up our decision making.
 We detach ourselves from the decision, which strips the emotion out, and allows us to look at the data as cool, calm data scientists, processing it properly and objectively.
 By distancing ourselves from the decision or dilemma, we can right size it and see it for what it is.

 We can make better life decisions.
 It’s easier said than done.
 Keep practicing and you’ll get there!

-why having a seeker mindset matters to everyone’s success
+why having a seeker mindset matters right now

 In the recent article “Why Do People Fall for Fake News?”, authors and psychologists Gordon Pennycook and David Rand discuss the real-world implications of the seeker mindset: